Kelian98/Easy-astrophotography-equipment-control/README.md

 ### 1. Install Astroberry Server

-First, get the image from this link : https://drive.google.com/file/d/1zGwXLWDD8hubpuarafMWPft6F6Q4bV8R/view Then, if you are on Windows, download the latest version of Etcher from this link : https://www.balena.io/etcher/ Finally, get the free version of Winrar to unpack Astroberry image file : https://www.win-rar.com/start.html?&L=0
+First, get the image from this link : https://drive.google.com/file/d/1zGwXLWDD8hubpuarafMWPft6F6Q4bV8R/view.</br>
+Then, if you are on Windows, download the latest version of Etcher from this link : https://www.balena.io/etcher/.</br>
+Finally, get the free version of Winrar to unpack Astroberry image file : https://www.win-rar.com/start.html?&L=0.

 Now that we have finished with softwares installations, let's flash Astroberry on the Raspberry Pi 3.

 1. Unpack .xz extension file downloaded above with WinRar.
 2. Simply insert your Micro SD Card (inside the adaptor for SD format) in your SD Card slot of your computer.
 3. Start Etcher, select the previously unpacked .img extension file, select the drive of your SD Card, and click on Flash !
 4. Wait until process is finished...
+Writing speed depends on your Micro SD Card (class 10 or better is a good choice for Raspberry Pi usage).
 5. When it's done, eject your SD Card from your computer and insert it into the Raspberry Pi 3.

 > Note : Some of the softwares cited above exist for MacOS and Linux distributions as well.